ogubuikeAlex/king-Alex-d-great/README.md

 **She likes to get things done WELL and QUICKLY.**

-She is a a Google WomenTechmaker Ambassador.
+She is a Google WomenTechmaker Ambassador and a Product Pro ambassador at Consensys.
 When she is not designing product architecture or coding<br />
-she offers mentorships to tech youngies.<br />
+she offers mentorships to tech newbies.<br />
 In terms of personality, she is easy going and probably one of the most energetic individuals you may ever meet.

 ## 📚 Libraries and Articles